ardinor/ansible-playbooks/README.md

 ### Ansible Playbooks ###

 Ansible playbooks I've made, work in progress at the moment.
+Generally aimed at CentOS 7.

 ### [Common](roles/common/) ###